 The Top Searches data provides valuable campaign insights.
 You can quickly determine targeted keywords that may rank well but have low impressions or clicks.
 As a result, you may decide to tweak the page title and description for the related page or choose to remove the keyword from the campaign altogether.

-Another way to use this tool is to discover keywords that have a high CTR, but low average position.
-From there you could add those keywords to your campaign (to the Keyword Manager) and focus on campaign strategies to improve the overall average position.
+Another way to use this tool is to discover keywords that have a high CTR, but low average rank.
+From there you could add those keywords to your campaign (to the Keyword Manager) and focus on campaign strategies to improve the overall average rank.

 The data is also exportable, so if you put the data into a spreadsheet, I suppose the possibilities are endless